LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 5. Pre-allocate

 NASA's environment is different than most people.
-I can't say to avoid dynamic memory completely for all general programs, but I can say to keep explicit allocation to a minimum
+I can't say to avoid dynamic memory completely for all general programs, but I can say to keep explicit allocation to a minimum.
 This way as few mallocs need to be tracked, and it allows usage of the printf family or fopen.
 Dynamic memory can very easily be mismanaged, so it is important to use it only when necessary.
 Each extra allocation is another risk so handle it properly.